mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

     "notes": "(string) User's 'notes' field.",
-    "created_date": "(ISO 8601 date) of when the user was created.", "active": "(integer) 1 if user is active (has activated account via email), 0 otherwise.", "auth_roles": [
+    "created_date": "(ISO 8601 date) of when the user was created.", "active": "(integer) 1 if user is active (has activated account via email), 0 otherwise.", "has_consented": "(integer) 1 if user has consented to our privacy policy, 0 otherwise.", "auth_roles": [
         "(string) user-role-1",
         "(string) user-role-2"